pharaox/travelers/README.md

 I strongly recommend using also the [Unofficial Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2871648329) mod as it fixes many vanilla travel issues.
 Put this mod after Unofficial Patch in the load order.

+## Localization

+This mod is currently available in English, French, and Russian.
+For other languages, it uses the original English text as a placeholder.

 ## Features

 ### Character Travel